opiopan/fsmapper/docs/docs/libs/mapper/Canvas/Canvas-value_setter.md

 ## Return Values
-This function returns a native-action.
+This method returns a native-action.